How to Get a Medical Marijuana Card in Montana in 2023

 States marked with * require visitors to complete a visiting patient application for the duration of their stay.

-States marked with ^ have adult use programs but do not accept out of state cards.
+States marked with ^ have adult use programs but do not accept out-of-state cards.

-Montana Medical Marijuana Laws
+Montana Medical Marijuana Laws to Know

-- Healthcare facility
+- Healthcare facilities

-- School or post-secondary school
+- Schools or post-secondary schools

-- Any property owned or leased by a school or postsecondary school
+- Any property owned or leased by a school or post-secondary school

 - School bus or public transit

-- Public parks, beaches and rec/youth centers
+- Public parks, beaches, and rec/youth centers

 - Places of worship